This is a work in progress., and some progress has been made

 The signal input is on pin 16, where it passes through a couple of resistors before being split to the FET and the Low Pass Filter.
 The FET circuit buffers the signal, rectifies it and routes the resulting DC to pin 13.
 Purpose ?
 Unknown.

 Following the LPF, the signal is coupled into the mixer by a 22uF capacitor.
 Yes 22uF.
 This is a Tantalum part, as are most of the polarised capacitors on the board.
 Top left corner of the pic.
 Something tells me this is not an RF signal.
 The output of the mixer is undoubtedly DSB at 9MHz.
 The following ( roofing ? ) filter is AM bandwidth at 9MHz.
 So the local oscillator input at pin 10 could well be a carrier, and the signal could be audio.
 The DC at pin 13 then maybe acts like a VOX or squelch circuit.

 Following the AM filter the 9MHz I/F is amplified in the MC1350.
-It then passes to both SSB filters, only one is selected, then to the second mixer.
+It then passes to both SSB filters, only one output is selected, then to the second mixer, or product detector.